greenbackdev/soc_targets_europe/README.md

 pipenv install
 ```

-## How to
+## Scripts

 Run scripts using
 ```
 pipenv run python <script.py>
 ```

-## Available scripts
+Avaiable scripts:

-- `evaluate_pedoclimatic_clustering.py`: performs Pedoclimatic Clustering using Agglomerative Clustering and Gaussian Mixture with 3 to 19 clusters.
-Plots the associated clustering metrics, maps of the climate clusters, statistics of carbonates in the soil clusters and texture triangles for the soil clusters.
+- `evaluate_pedoclimatic_clustering.py`: performs Pedoclimatic Clustering using Agglomerative Clustering and Gaussian Mixtures with 3 to 19 clusters.
+Plots:
+    - clustering metrics;
+    - maps of the climate clusters;
+    - statistics of carbonates in the soil clusters;
+    - texture triangles for the soil clusters.

 - `run_pedoclimatic_clustering.py`: #TODO